Ultimate Sales Career Blog

 Sales orgs can’t afford to pay reps to manage long sales cycles unless the ACV is large enough to support a reasonable compensation.

-If you’ve found yourself in this situation, it’s one that’s destined to fail.
+If you’ve found yourself in this situation, it’s one that’s probably destined to fail.
 (We’re willing to bet the turnover in the org is outrageous.)

 Start looking for open roles in companies where a high percentage of the team is hitting quota.